 How can I help you do your best work?

-Servant leadership means putting your people first and what needs to get done second.
-Servant Leaders place the overall health of the team above the results, with the thought that if the team is healthy, and you’re creating an environment for that, the project will be better executed.
+Servant leadership is about putting your people first and what needs to get done second.
+Servant Leaders place employee engagement and well-being above results, with the thought that if the team and work environment is healthy, the project will be better executed.

 Basically, servant leaders do anything in their power to help their team grow and feel supported.